47chapters/letsgo/docs/how-to/enqueue-asynchronous-work.md

 <!-- markdown-link-check-disable -->

 When [running locally](../tutorials/building-and-running-locally.md), there is no queue between your client and the _worker_, and the _worker_ is hosted as a plain Node.js process in a lightweight HTTP server on http://localhost:3002.
-This means there are some differences in behavior of `enqeue` between local and cloud environments:
+This means there are some differences in the behavior of `enqeue`` between local and cloud environments:

 <!-- markdown-link-check-enable -->